Postpartum Support

 – Swanson

 Women with a history of pregnancy loss are at increased risk for depression and anxiety, including post-traumatic stress disorder (PTSD), after the birth of a child.
 Parents with complicated bereavement will be recognized and with permission, referred to other healthcare professionals.
-We have a perinatal loss therapist on our board of directors to advise on referrals.

 Get in touch with us today to learn how we can support you or a loved one during perinatal loss or to offer support.